-Cameron Baker advises clients across industries on the life cycle of litigation, from regulatory compliance counseling and internal investigations to complex consumer class actions, Racketeer Influenced and Corrupt Organizations Act (RICO) claims, and unfair business practices cases.
+Cameron Baker advises clients across industries on the life cycle of litigation, from compliance counseling and investigations to multijurisdictional product liability matters, complex consumer class actions, and unfair business practices cases.

 Cameron's experience in these matters extends to all litigation phases, including attacks at the pleadings and summary judgment stages, class certification, pretrial discovery, witness preparation, and settlement.
 He has also counseled technology and financial services companies on general compliance with and internal investigations involving the Bank Secrecy Act (BSA) and Foreign Corrupt Practices Act (FCPA).